This post may contain affiliate links, which help keep this blog up and running. Thank you for your support!

 Finally, it would be irresponsible not to address the health concerns.
 Especially in a time of a global pandemic–one that attacks the lungs–we should all do as much as we can to stay as healthy as possible.

-What changes are you hoping to see this year?
+What changes are you hoping to see this year, do you think it’s a year of change?

 Photos by Ryan Carpenter.